 The Friends was the original 501(c)3 nonprofit.
 Founded in 1969, the Friends of the Botanical Center raised money and offered programming, while the Garden was managed by the City of Des Moines (1979-2003) and the Des Moines Water Works (2004-2012).
 In 2011 the original 501(c)3 was transferred to the Greater Des Moines Botanical Garden and a governing board was formed as the nonprofit launched a capital campaign.
 Friends continues to exist as a leadership council that provides support to the Botanical Garden through outreach efforts such as member recruitment and program and event support.
 As a chapter of the Greater Des Moines Botanical Garden, Friends is governed by the Botanical Garden’s Board of Directors and works with the President/CEO and staff.

-Doug Hoerr of Hoerr Schaudt Landscape Architects in Chicago designed the master plan and the gardens included in Phase I. Hoerr also designed the gardens along Fleur Drive and at the World Food Prize Hall of Laureates.
+Doug Hoerr of Hoerr Schaudt Landscape Architects in Chicago designed the master plan and led the execution of the first two phases.
+Hoerr also designed the gardens along Fleur Drive and at the World Food Prize Hall of Laureates.

 Only service animals are allowed inside the building or fenced areas of the Greater Des Moines Botanical Garden.